 Let’s say you don’t want to use a DSLR shotgun microphone that sits on top of your camera but instead you want to use a boom pole and a shotgun mic mounted on top of that to capture sound much closer to your subject than an on-camera mic will allow for.
 It’s easy to connect a pro shotgun microphone to a pro video camera, but DSLRs don’t have XLR inputs.
 So what do you do?
 How do you connect a boom pole with an XLR microphone to a DSLR?

-In order to connect the two you’ll need a DSLR audio adapter which converts XLR input to 3.5mm (1/8th inch) standard audio input jack that your Canon, Panasonic, Sony or Nikon DSLR accepts.
-In this article we’ll review two solutions to help you use boom poles and mics with your DSLR.
+In order to connect the two, you’ll need a DSLR audio adapter that converts XLR input to 3.5mm (1/8th inch) standard audio input jack that your Canon, Panasonic, Sony or Nikon DSLR accepts.
+In this article, we’ll review two solutions to help you use boom poles and mics with your DSLR.

 This BeachTek DSLR audio adapter sits on top of your DSLR’s hotshoe bracket and accepts up to two XLR inputs and outputs a standard 3.5mm (1/8th inch) microphone cable to plug directly into your DSLR.